-The final challenge is that the coefficient for either polling variable is notably small.
+The final challenge is that the coefficients for both polling variables are notably small.
 This is consistent with the literature that does not treat public opinion as a major determinant of defense spending.
 However, should the relationship stay robust while the model is refined, a weak connection still has the potential to be illuminating.
-The most interesting polling questions to examine may not be those with direct implications for military spending but instead those relating to opinion of the European Union, fears of terrorism, and other potentially relevant policy topics.
+The most interesting polling questions may not be those with direct implications for military spending, but instead those relating to opinion of the European Union, fears of terrorism, and other potentially relevant policy topics.

 As the